otaleghani/kiln/README.md

 - Ignored Folders: Kiln automatically ignores the .obsidian folder and any other file or folder starting with a dot (.).
 - Favicon: To have a custom favicon, place a favicon.ico file in the root of your vault.
 Kiln will automatically detect and use it.
+- CNAME: Kiln copies over a CNAME file if it finds it

 ---